-- Confirm where you live and how to contact you. - Review the memory aid with staff (on Day 0 only). - Talk with you about HIV and ways to protect yourself from getting it. - Give you a brief physical exam and ask you about any other medicines you are taking. - Collect ~XX mL (about x teaspoons) of blood for HIV testing, syphilis testing, to check your general health, the health of your liver, the amount of the study drug in your blood, and for storage. - Test you for pregnancy [site insert sample type, blood vs. urine]. - Test a vaginal swab for sexually transmitted infections (Day 0, Week 24 and 48 only).
+- Confirm where you live and how to contact you. - Talk with you about HIV and ways to protect yourself from getting it. - Give you a brief physical exam and ask you about any other medicines you are taking. - Collect ~XX mL (about x teaspoons) of blood for HIV testing, syphilis testing, to check your general health, the health of your liver, the amount of the study drug in your blood, and for storage. - Test you for pregnancy [site insert sample type, blood vs. urine]. - Talk with you about long term contraception.
+If you are not currently utilizing implants, injections or intrauterine devices we will offer them to you in the clinic or refer you for services.
+We will require proof of contraception if you have received it elsewhere.
+If you are receiving a long-acting injectable contraceptive, we will also require proof that you received your most recent dose. - Test a vaginal swab for sexually transmitted infections (Day 0, Week 24 and 48 only).
 If you have had these tests within 3 months of joining this part of the study, you will only have this done at Week 24 and Week 48 only; urine may also be used for some of this testing. - You will be given TDF/FTC pills.
 Staff will count your leftover pills and talk with you about ways to help you take your pills.
 If it seems to you or to the study staff that you are having challenges, we will try to help by working through these with you.
-(Day 0, Weeks 12, 24, and 36 only). - Ask you to answer questions about your sexual behavior (Day 0, Week 12, 24 and 48 only). - Ask you questions about what it was like getting the injections and taking the study pills (this will only be asked if you have not been asked this in the few months before you started this step). - Give you condoms.
+(Day 0, Weeks 12, 24, and 36 only). - Ask you to answer questions about your sexual behavior (Day 0, Week 12, 24 and 48 only). - Ask you questions about what it was like getting the injections and taking the study pills (this will only be asked if you have not been asked this in the few months before you started this step). - Offer you condoms.